txemasv/api-worker/README.md

 + API_KEY="xxx"
 + LISTEN_INTERVAL_MS=5000

+# Commands
++ Run the app in local: npm start
++ Run the app with nodemon in local: npm run debug

 # Advices
 + Use a tool like postman to do the POST request with the payload